How to Deal With Negative People: A Step-by-Step Guide

 How about that friend who always discourages you from reaching your goals because “most people can't do that,” or that constant warning against trying something new because it is “too risky?”

 Also, think about when you are constantly hearing negative judgments regarding other people.
-Exposure to this negativity can have a major impact on your overall sense of positivity, and lead you to become negative or distrustful yourself.
+Exposure to this negativity can have a major impact on your overall sense of positivity, and lead you to become negative yourself.

 Alternatively, if you are constantly around positive people, you are more likely to feel positive about the world and the people around you.